 Be Happy For Real

-It has to be real and it has to be felt.
+It has to be real, and it has to be felt.

-There are times where I have to fake it to make it, but that’s because I get my head up my butt and still have a few things I need to learn.
+Sometimes I have to fake it to make it, but that’s because I get my head up my butt and still have a few things I need to learn.

 It’s completely dependent upon me and how much effort I’m willing to put into it.

-My happiness depends not upon what I get from life, but upon what I’m willing to give to it.
+My happiness depends not upon what I get from life but upon what I’m willing to give to it.

 The late and great Wayne W. Dyer said it best.